padasch/ms_thermal_acclimation/README.md

-# Global Photosynthesis Acclimates to Rising Temperatures Through Predictable Changes in Photosynthetic Capacities, Stomatal Sensitivity and Enzyme Kinetics
+# Global Photosynthesis Acclimates to Rising Temperatures Through Predictable Changes in Photosynthetic Capacities, Enzyme Kinetics, and Stomatal Sensitivity

 {Citation to be added after publication}